mgmontenegrocal/mgmontenegrocal.github.io/content/authors/admin/_index.md

 Contact: m.montenegro-calvimonte.1@research.gla.ac.uk
 ---
-​I am an Economist Ph.D. candidate at the University of Glasgow.
+​I am an Economics Ph.D. candidate at the University of Glasgow.
 Currently, I am doing an internship at the Monetary Policy Division at the Deutsche Bundesbank.
 ---